Balasubramanian-pg/MSC.-Data-Science-AI/Trimester 1/Data Preprocessing/W03 - Data Quality and Issues/Quiz.md

 > Duplicate records commonly arise when integrating data from multiple systems that describe the same real-world entities differently.
 Without proper entity resolution and deduplication processes, overlapping records can create duplicates in the consolidated dataset.

 <img width="581" height="426" alt="image" src="https://github.com/user-attachments/assets/bed2a881-1753-40f7-a76f-297cdf26a4dc" />

+# Question 4

+What is the recommended order of operations when dealing with noise and outliers?

+## Options

+* Noise should be removed before detecting outliers.
+* Noise and outliers should be handled at the same time.
+* Outliers should be removed before handling noise.
+* The order does not matter; either can be done first.

+## Answer

+✅ **Noise should be removed before detecting outliers.**

+> [!NOTE]
+> **Reason**
+>
+> Noise can obscure the true structure of the data and may cause normal observations to appear as outliers.
+By first reducing noise through techniques such as smoothing or filtering, outlier detection methods can more accurately identify genuine anomalies.

+# Question 5

+Which of the following is NOT one of the six key dimensions of data quality mentioned in the presentation?

+## Options

+* Completeness
+* Timeliness
+* Accuracy
+* Cost

+## Answer

+✅ **Cost**

+> [!NOTE]
+> **Reason**
+>
+> Common data quality dimensions include **Accuracy, Completeness, Consistency, Timeliness, Validity,** and **Uniqueness**.
+While cost is an important business consideration, it is not generally considered a core dimension of data quality.